sungnga/react-ecommerce/react-frontend/README.md

     - `router.post('/braintree/payment/:userId', requireSignin, isAuth, processPayment)`
 - In controllers/braintree.js file:
   - Write a processPayment method that process the payment
-    - We need the payment metod and total amount from the client side
+    - We need the payment method and total amount from the client side
     - Get the nonce from client side: `let nonceFromTheClient = req.body.paymentMethodNonce;`
     - Get the amount from client side: `let amountFromTheClient = req.body.amountFromTheClient;`
     - After we have the information, we can now make the transaction by connecting to the braintree using gateway and call .transaction.sale() method on gateway